JoshuaBillson/SatelliteDataSources.jl/docs/src/index.md

 [SatelliteDataSources](https://github.com/JoshuaBillson/SatelliteDataSources.jl) is a pure Julia package built on top of [Rasters.jl](https://github.com/rafaqz/Rasters.jl) for reading and manipulating satellite imagery.
 Each
 `AbstractSatellite` provides a set of layers that can be conveniently read into either a `Raster` or `RasterStack`.
-Additionally, all `AbstractSatellite` types define a collection of sensor-specific information, such digital number encoding, band wavelength, and band color.
+Additionally, all `AbstractSatellite` types define a collection of sensor-specific information, such as digital number encoding, band wavelength, and band color.

 # Supported Sensors